FXIhub/hummingbird/docs/examples.rst

        }
    }

-Inside the ``onEvent`` function we can now run algorithms on our simulated datasets and send plots to the frontend, for now we are just printing some extracted information:
+Inside the ``onEvent`` function it is possible to apply analsyis algorithms to the simulated datasets and send plots to the frontend, for now some extracted information is printed:

 ::